nilearn/nilearn/doc/decoding/decoding_intro.rst

     To better control this process of spatial masking and add additional signal processing steps (smoothing, filtering, standardizing...), we could explicitly define a masker :  :class:`nilearn.input_data.NiftiMasker`.
-    This object extracts :term:`voxels` belonging to a given spatial mask and converts their signal to a 2D data matrix with a shape (n_timepoints, n_voxels) (see :ref:`mask_4d_2_3d` for a discussion on using
+    This object extracts :term:`voxels<voxel>` belonging to a given spatial mask and converts their signal to a 2D data matrix with a shape (n_timepoints, n_voxels) (see :ref:`mask_4d_2_3d` for a discussion on using